Find the right expert to suit your requirements from the boxes below

 - The consideration of working with suppliers who set out their commitment to preventing modern slavery and human trafficking within their own business and their supply chains, where appropriate.

-- Explicit reference to compliance with the Modern Slavery Act in all new contracts as a standard contract term.
+- Explicit reference to compliance with the Modern Slavery Act in all new contracts as a standard contract term where applicable.

 - If suppliers who are required to comply with the Modern Slavery Act do not have adequate procedures for preventing modern slavery and human trafficking, the relevant third party may not be approved for use.

-- Where to go to for advice and what external help is available.
+- Providing information on where to go to for advice and what external help is available.